 3. How do I pay you?

 When you see an invoice in your online account, you will then be able to pay via credit card or ACH online.
-Note that if you pay via credit card, there is a 3% charge that comes out of the fee on my end; therefore, I prefer you to pay via ACH, but whatever you are most comfortable with.
-While I charge flat fees, we can set up your online payments to be paid in installments if you prefer.
+Note that if you pay via credit card, there is a 3% charge that comes out on my end; therefore, I prefer you to pay via ACH, but whatever you are most comfortable with.
+Your balance can also be set up to be paid in installments if you prefer.

 (If you prefer to mail me a check, the check should be made payable to “Hayley E. Rohn, PLLC” and I will give you a mailing address, but it is much easier for you to pay online.)